-Reading the new BoK and comparing to the old BoK raises a few concerns or observations.
+Reading the new BoK and comparing it to the old BoK raises a few concerns or observations.
 Let’s take a look at the new structure and what the changes say about the reliability engineering profession.

 The New CRE Body of Knowledge Organization

 The biggest change is the restructuring of the organization of the topic.